ttab/revisor/README.md

 ## Writing specifications

 The main entities points in a specification are documents, blocks and properties.
-Documents are declared by type, blocks by type and/or rel, and properties by name.
+Documents are declared by type, blocks by type, rel, and/or role, and properties by name.
 An entity is not valid if we don't have a matching declaration for it, regardless of whether somebody has pattern-matched against it.

 Both pattern matching and a lot of the validation that's performed is done though key value pairs of a name and a string constraint.
 Say that we want to match all links that have a rel of "subject", "channel", or "section" and add the ability to have "broader" links added to them, the specification would then look like this: